platformsh/platformsh-docs/docs/src/development/local/lando.md

 ---
 title: Using Lando for local development
 sidebarTitle: "Lando"
-description: Find out how to include Lando to your local development workflow.
+description: Find out how to include Lando in your local development workflow.
 weight: 3
 ---